Irishbecky91/Funny_Bones/README.md

 </details>

-- Inputing a word would tell the user if the entry is correct of incorrect.
+- Inputting a word would tell the user if the entry is correct or incorrect.
 The image of the skeleton is built with every incorrect entry.

 <details>
 <summary>Word Input</summary>